jwlehner/applications/2015-12-15--RCAC/project_description.md

  1. Focus on traditional narrative reconstructions and their visualization by using data from the extensive and intensive survey of the *Panormos Project* on top of previous research.
 To what extent  and how was this landscape used during different eras?
-How dramatic changes in the landscapes (silting of the Büyük Menderes) associated with complex cultural variations shifted the patterns of human-environment interactions?
+How did dramatic changes in the landscapes (silting of the Büyük Menderes) associated with complex cultural variations shift the patterns of human-environment interactions?

  2. Develop tools (open-source software packages) to explore the analytical consequences of temporal and spacial uncertainty and how they enrich our visualization and consequently our narrative reconstructions.
-How quantification of uncertainties - a potsherd dating somewhere between 800 and 400 B.C. - can be integrated  into archaeological analysis and be represented?
+How can quantification of uncertainties - a potsherd dating somewhere between 800 and 400 B.C. - be integrated  into archaeological analysis and be represented?

  3. Leverage the (computational) transparency and reusability of my research to make it easily adaptable and modifiable by other (anatolian) survey